Adobe Express vs Canva 2026: A Comparison of the Top Design Tools - Which is Right for You?

 #7: Generative AI

 Both Canva and Adobe Express have incorporated generative AI into their respective platforms.
-However, as a recent Fast Company article highlights, Canva has declined to share exactly where its AI generation is coming from.
-Is that problematic?
-Absolutely.
+However, as a key differentiator, Canva has taken a different approach to AI transparency than Adobe.

 Generative AI tools like DALL-E (by Open AI) and Midjourney may have been quicker to market, but they've also been criticized for generating misinformation, as well as referencing creative works that it doesn't have explicit permission to use.
 That violates copyrights for artists and creatives.